calliope-project/typedconfig/README.rst

-DataConfig
+TypedConfig
 ==========
 |unittests| |coverage|

-PyDataConfig provides a set of factory methods and parsers to automatically generate a type system based on a set of rules, which can then be used to validate config files.
+TypedConfig provides a set of factory methods and parsers to automatically generate a type system based on a set of rules, which can then be used to validate config files.